ErriteEpticRikez/Unlocke/README.md

 [Documentation](https://unlocke.readthedocs.io/en/latest/?badge=latest)

-This is used as a secure way to remotely disable your firewall if you are locked out.
+This is used as a secure way to remotely execute commands on Linux if you are locked out.

-## Currently the documentation is being written ##